Where does the money go? What do we intend to do with funds raised? Answers to your questions…

 Gear grants or other consumables — Where items like loaner gear for new skaters and other such items are part of a grant application, we will work with the recipient to develop practices and procedures within their organization to minimize loss of inventory.
 We will do our best to ensure that donations of physical items are not ‘one and done’ but being maintained in such a way as to provide benefit to the maximum number of skaters, over as long a period as reasonable.

 Distribution of funds — Grant recipients will be notified.
 Our team will work with the recipients to pay out funds using accounting best practices to ensure the money gets where it’s meant to go.
 Wherever possible we will make payments directly to suppliers, or provide reimbursements, rather than pay directly to a league or organization.

 Who is eligible to apply for funding?

-All junior leagues are invited to apply, so long as their request for assistance includes an outcome that improves access to or awareness of roller derby for girls aged 12-19, anywhere in the world.
+All junior leagues, tournaments, and special programs are invited to apply, so long as their request for assistance includes an outcome that improves access to, or awareness of, roller derby for girls aged 12-19 anywhere in the world.

 This might include groups like: adult roller derby leagues who run a junior league; independent junior roller derby leagues; junior roller derby tournament programs; programs that bring roller derby demonstrations to local schools; a group wishing to start up a junior roller derby league; other things we have not yet imagined (but we know YOU will!).

 Established organizations with a history of good financial governance score higher in initial evaluations.
 We’ve all seen startup organizations with the best of intentions fail to get off the ground, and while we would like to support new ventures, we want to ensure that the funds raised from our donors make the maximum possible impact on the ground and on the track.

 – – – –